luisdiogo2071317/azure-docs.pt-pt/articles/sql-data-warehouse/load-data-from-azure-blob-storage-using-polybase.md

     ![localizar nome do servidor](media/load-data-from-azure-blob-storage-using-polybase/find-server-name.png)

-3. Clique no nome de servidor para abrir as definições do servidor.
+3. Clique no nome do servidor para abrir as definições do servidor.

     ![definições do servidor](media/load-data-from-azure-blob-storage-using-polybase/server-settings.png)